zanzo420/valheim-expand_world_prefabs/README.md

 - objectsLimit: How many of the filters must match (`min` or `min-max`).
   - If not set, then each filter must be matched at least once.
 One object can match multiple filters.
   - If set, that many filters must be matched.
 Each filter can be matched by multiple objects.
   - Note: When using max, all objects must be searched.
-This can lower performance (will be optimized later).
 - objects: List of object information.
 Format is `- id, distance, data, weight`:
   - id: Object id.
   - distance: Distance to the object (`max` or `min-max`).
 Default is up to 100 meters.